mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 > recall at insertion higher than 0.99 have no measurable effect on the search
 > quality.

-The abstract also mentions the performance:
+The abstract also mentions the performance, which is impressive:

 > Only 0.03% of the 10 million 208-dimensional vector dataset is needed to be
 > evaluated to achieve 0.999 recall (virtually exact search).
 For recall 0.93